Celine Dion cancels her North American tour over health issues

 She also had dates listed for 2023.

-Dion has yet to set any timeline for a possible return to Resorts World in Las Vegas.
+Dion has yet to set any timeline for a possible return to Resorts World.
 That show was scheduled to debut on Nov.
-5 in the Resorts World Theatre and run until Feb.
-5 but was delayed because Dion was experiencing muscle spasms.
+5th in the Resorts World Theatre and run until Feb.
+5th.